solidajenjo/DraconisECS/README_BUILD.md

    - Error: "Error copying SDL2d.dll"
    - Solution:
      - Ensure you have write permissions in the build directory
-     - Try running `.\build.bat clean` before rebuilding
+     - Try running `.\scripts\build.bat clean` to clean project files
+     - If the issue persists, try `.\scripts\build.bat clean all` to rebuild SDL2 as well

 4. **Configuration Files Missing**
    - Error: "Failed to load config.json"